ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks kms crk ls`
 {: #ks_kms_crk_ls}

 List available customer root keys (CRKs) in a key management service instance.
-Root keys wrap and unwrap the local data enryption keys (DEKs) that the cluster uses to encrypt its secrets.
+Root keys wrap and unwrap the local data encryption keys (DEKs) that the cluster uses to encrypt its secrets.
 For more information, see [Understanding Key Management Service (KMS) providers](/docs/containers?topic=containers-encryption#kms).
 {: shortdesc}

 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
 You cannot access or remove the data in etcd or the data from the secrets in your cluster if you delete a root key.